The Subject Was Roses (film): Plot

-Returning to his Bronx home following World War II, Timmy Cleary (Martin Sheen) discovers his middle class parents have drifted apart and constantly quarrel at the least provocation.
-Once closer to his mother Nettie (Patricia Neal), the young veteran finds himself bonding with his salesman father, John (Jack Albertson), but he tries to remain neutral when intervening in their disputes.
+Returning to his Bronx home following World War II, Timmy Cleary (Martin Sheen) discovers his middle class parents have drifted apart and quarrel at every slightest provocation.
+Once closer to his mother Nettie (Patricia Neal), Timmy finds himself bonding with his salesman father, John (Jack Albertson), but tries to remain neutral when intervening in their disputes.

 En route home after a day trip to the family's summer cottage with his father, Timmy purchases a bouquet of roses and suggests John present them to his wife.
 Nettie is thrilled by his apparent thoughtfulness, and the three spend the evening nightclubbing in Manhattan.
-When an inebriated John, whose infidelities have already been revealed, attempts to make love to his wife later that night, Nettie rejects his advances, suggesting he go to "one of his whores", and breaks the vase of flowers, prompting her husband to reveal it really was Timmy who bought them.
+When an inebriated John, whose infidelities have already been revealed, attempts to make love to his wife later that night, Nettie rejects his advances, suggesting he go to "one of his whores", and breaks the vase of flowers, provoking John to reveal it was Timmy who bought them.

-The following morning, while John is at Sunday Mass, Timmy accuses his mother of trying to make him choose between his parents, and she goes out to allow both of them time to calm down.
-When she returns, she finds John arguing with their half-drunk son.
-Realizing the domestic situation is not likely to improve, Timmy announces he is leaving home, a decision his parents grudgingly accept.
-When he changes his mind, his father insists he stick to his plan, and the three eat breakfast together before he departs.
+The following morning, Timmy refuses to go to Mass with John, as his time in the service has made him question his faith, leading to a heated argument between them.
+After John leaves, Timmy gets into an argument with his mother, in which he accuses her of trying to make him choose between his parents and vents about other past grievances.
+Afterwards, Nettie goes out and has what she considers to be the most peaceful twelve hours of her life.
+Meanwhile, John gets into another heated argument with a half-drunk Timmy about other past grievances on both sides, which ends with John slapping Timmy across the face, just before Nettie returns.
+Timmy realizes the domestic situation is not likely to improve, and that he's unwittingly made things worse, and he announces he is leaving home, a decision his parents grudgingly accept.
+When he changes his mind, his father insists he stick to his plan and the three eat one final breakfast together before he departs.
+As John starts to complain about the coffee, the screen abruptly freezes and fades to black.